GrahamDumpleton/mod_wsgi/telemetry/README.md

 worker slots; the C-side stack buffer is sized at 8 KB).

-Earlier `udp:host:port` targets are no longer accepted on either side — `WSGIMetricsService udp:...` and `--metrics-service udp:...` will be rejected at config-parse time with a clear error, and the ingester's `--listen` only accepts `unix:/path`.
+Earlier `udp:host:port` targets are no longer accepted on either side — `WSGITelemetryService udp:...` and `--telemetry-service udp:...` will be rejected at config-parse time with a clear error, and the ingester's `--listen` only accepts `unix:/path`.
 Use a tunnelled file-system mount (e.g. shared NFS path) or a sidecar relay if you genuinely need